EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 Other than that, the test case itself is pretty self-explanatory.
 We start by obtaining an instance of `VehicleQuotesContext` via the `CreateDbContext` method.
 Remember that this also resets the whole database so that the test case can run over a clean slate.
 Then, we create a new `Quote` object and use our `VehicleQuotesContext` to insert it as a record into the database.
 We do this so that the later call to `QuoteService`'s `GetAllQuotes` method actually finds some data to return this time.
 Finally, the test case validates that the result contains a record and that its data is identical to what we set manually.

 Neat!
-At this point we have what I think is the bare minimum infrastructure when it comes to serviceable and effective database integration tests (namely, access to a test database).
-We can take it one step further though, and make things more reusable and a little bit better performing.
+At this point we have what I think is the bare minimum infrastructure when it comes to serviceable and effective database integration tests, namely, access to a test database.
+We can take it one step further, though, and make things more reusable and a little bit better performing.

 ### Refactoring into a fixture for reusability